Sunoo/homebridge-camera-ffmpeg/README.md

 - `serialNumber`: Set the serial number for display in the Home app.
 (Default: `SerialNumber`)
 - `firmwareRevision`: Set the firmware revision for display in the Home app.
 (Default: current plugin version)
 - `unbridge`: Bridged cameras can cause slowdowns of the entire Homebridge instance.
 If unbridged, the camera will need to be added to HomeKit manually.
 (Default: `false`)
+- `uuid`: Set the accessory UUID.
+If unspecified, the camera name will be used to generate a UUID.
+This enables you to have cameras with the same name across different rooms.

 #### Config Example with Manufacturer and Model Set